Mini-Taschenteleskop Abraham, Bath

 Seine Bauweise erinnert an die moderneren "Zeiss Tellup" oder "Seibert Emoskop".

-Die Inschrift "Abraham, Bath" verweist möglicherweise auf den Optiker/Uhrmacher Jacob Abraham aus Bath, England.
-Das Telskop könnte somit aus der 1.
+Die Inschrift "Abraham, Bath" verweist auf den Optiker/Uhrmacher Jacob Abraham aus Bath, England.
+Das Teleskop könnte somit aus der 1.
 Hälfte des 19.
 Jh. stammen.

 Vergl. a. das Miniatur Taschenmonokular mit einem Auszug.

-The construction and size resembles of the more modern "Zeiss Tellup" or "Seibert Emoskop".
+The construction and size resembles the more modern "Zeiss Tellup" or "Seibert Emoskop".

-The inscription "Abraham, Bath" probably refers to the optician and clockmaker Jacob Abrahma of Bath, england.
-Thus the telescope could date from the first half of the 19. c.
+The inscription "Abraham, Bath" refers to the optician and clockmaker Jacob Abrahma of Bath, England.
+Thus the telescope could date from the first half of the 19th century.

 Cf. a. the Miniature Pocket Monocular with one draw.